 There are serious consequences for a DWI conviction that include time in jail, the suspension of driving privileges and imposition of significant fines.
-Plea bargaining is prohibited in DUI cases making it necessary to retain a skilled New Jersey DWI lawyer from Helmer, Conley & Kasselman, P.A. to build a defense, suppress any evidence that was wrongly obtained to be used against you and work to dismiss the case against you.
+Plea bargaining is prohibited in DUI cases making it necessary to retain a skilled New Jersey DUI defense attorney from Helmer, Conley & Kasselman, P.A. to build a defense, suppress any evidence that was wrongly obtained to be used against you and work to dismiss the case against you.

 HCK’s attorneys have specialized training in defending DWI cases.
 Collectively they have defended thousands of DWI cases.

 Our team of DWI attorneys will also stand by you if your case proceeds to trial and will work tirelessly to minimize the consequences that are imposed in the event that you are found guilty.
 Contact our office today and call 1-877-Helmer1.